orsonteodoro/muslx32/README.txt

 }

 #rc-update add fixvideo
+#the 6 for others in chmod may need to be changed to 0

+#remember to add users to video, audio, users

 #for xkeyboard-config
 ln -s /usr/lib/gcc/x86_64-pc-linux-muslx32/4.9.3/libgomp.so.1 /lib/libgomp.so.1
+ln -s /usr/lib/gcc/x86_64-pc-linux-muslx32/4.9.3/libstdc++.so.6 /lib/libstdc++.so.6
 #other softlinks may need to be created in /lib

 #xorg.conf needs to be told explicity which modules to load.
 It doesn't work the way it should with `X =configure` like with glibc under musl.